istio/istio.io/content/en/blog/2019/webhook/index.md

     caption="An example attack"
     >}}

-In Istio 1.4, we introduce a new feature that uses `istioctl` to securely manage webhooks, with which:
+To protect against this kind of attack, Istio 1.4 introduces a new feature to securely manage webhooks using `istioctl`:

 1. `istioctl`, instead of Galley and Sidecar Injector, manage the webhook configurations.
 Galley and Sidecar Injector are de-privileged such that even if they are compromised, they